piotrooo/sugarcrm-rest-client/README.md

 Dynamic searching
 -----------------

-SugarClient allows to create dynamic method with column name in name:
+SugarClient allows to create a dynamic method with column name in the method definition:

 ```php
 Account::findByName('Airline Maintenance Co')->fetch();